-- A list of professional development opportunities that instructional coaches have experienced to develop the 7 success factors outlined in this document (These experiences could be online courses, workshops, coaching for coaches, or other professional development experiences.
-Each professional development experience must be clearly connected to a specific Success Factor)
+- A list of professional development opportunities that instructional coaches have experienced to develop the 7 success factors outlined in this document (These experiences could be online courses, workshops, coaching for coaches, individual reading and self-study, or other professional development experiences.
+Candidates must explain how each professional development clearly connects to

 - Knight, J. (2011).
 Unmistakable impact: A partnership approach for dramatically improving instruction.
 Thousand Oaks, CA: Corwin.